A tribute to Pavel Nedved, the man who successfully replaced Zidane

 In theory, this allows these players to stick in the memory of any watching coaches or scouts, although one suspects there must be a saturation point whereby the players without blond hair are in the minority.

-Yet his move from Rome to Turin – at some cost – may have had an element of cutting off a rival at the source.
+Yet his move from Rome to Turin five years later – at some cost – may have had an element of cutting off a rival at the source.

-“Nedvěd always scored against us.
-We’ll buy him so we can resolve this problem,” former Juventus director Luciano Moggi once claimed of the player’s €41million move in 2001.
+“Nedved always scored against us.
+We’ll buy him so we can resolve this problem,” former Juventus director Luciano Moggi once claimed of the player’s €41million transfer.

-However, if the title had seemed within touching distance, it moved toward the horizon when Zidane was sold to Real Madrid for a world-record fee.
+And if the title had at least seemed within touching distance then, it moved toward the horizon when Zidane was sold to Real Madrid for a world-record fee.

-There is more than one way to replace a legend, and manager Marcello Lippi plumped for defensive solidity, perhaps in the assumption that too much pressure on a direct replacement for the Frenchman could only end badly.
+In a bid to replace him, Marcello Lippi plumped for defensive solidity, perhaps in the assumption that too much pressure on a direct replacement for the Frenchman could only end badly.

 Gigi Buffon and Lilian Thuram arrived from Parma and soon became legends.
-But Nedvěd brought both attacking quality from the middle of the park and something Zidane could never offer: flowing blond locks (sorry Zizou).
+But Nedved brought both attacking quality from the middle of the park and something even Zidane could never offer: flowing blond locks.

 At times, watching Juve felt like reading a graphic novel, with poster-boy Alessandro Del Piero only a couple of steps removed from chiselled centre-back Mark Iuliano, and Antonio Conte providing the missing link between the two.